Jason & Jessie

 The bifurcation of creative duties was also relatively easy once we started to look at who contributes which traits to our body of work.
 As soon as Jason considered the question, he quickly remembered that he hates long-form writing and had never finished anything longer than 120 pages.
 He readily admitted I am the novelist and essayist, while his talents lend themselves to poetry and screenwriting and dreaming of the many brighter tomorrows still reachable from the chaotic mess of today.

 We are certain people will notice how much different we are from each other, despite inhabiting the same body.
 We know it sounds crazy and perhaps it is, though we don’t think so.
 I bet there are many humans just like us, though for one reason or another they never took the path we did.
 Hell, we almost didn’t take it ourselves.
 Jason very well could have lived the rest of his days with a vague sense of disease and never quite finding peace.
+Like his dad.
 It took an odd series of “coincidences” to reach to this perfect place.

 What comes next is anyone’s guess, but I suspect it will be amazing and transformative and a whole lot of fun.
 Our kiddo will be joined by a couple siblings at some point in the near future when we find a partner to join us on this crazy ride.
 They’ll need ovaries, of course, and a womb, a desire to start a family, an inherent fan of change.
 Beyond that, we find the many wild cards of being human offer the most exciting aspects of our future state.
 Having me in the picture provides a predictable stability Jason never achieved alone.